Marshall Waller Clifton: History

-At one time, the Under Secretary for Lands, the Under Treasurer and the Surveyor General were all grandsons of Waller's.
-In 1897 about twenty of Waller's grandchildren held senior offices in the Western Australian public service.
+At one time, the Under Secretary for Lands, the Under Treasurer and the Surveyor General were all grandsons of Clifton.
+In 1897 about twenty of his grandchildren held senior offices in the Western Australian public service.

+Elinor Clifton imported from England a prefabricated building (perhaps a Manning's portable cottage of which the Friends' Meeting House, Adelaide was a large example) as a meeting house, hoping to attract other settlers as "Friends".

-In 1847 Waller moved to Upton House, which was built from bricks brought from England as ballast on the Trusty when it arrived in May 1844.
-The house was originally built for Elizabeth Fry, who died in 1845 and her husband sold the house to Marshall Waller Clifton.
+In 1847 Clifton moved to Upton House, which had been built from bricks brought from England as ballast on the Trusty when it arrived in May 1844.
+They had been intended for a house for Elizabeth Fry, but after her death in 1845 her husband sold them Clifton.

-In 1844 Waller was appointed a member of the Leschenault Road Board, and in 1851 he became a member of the Western Australian Legislative Council.
+In 1844 he was appointed to the Leschenault Road Board, and in 1851 he became a member of the Western Australian Legislative Council.
 He became known for fighting for the rights of the small landholders, which caused friction with the larger landholders and merchants of the Colony.
 He remained in the Legislative Council until the age of 71, resigning in 1858.

-Marshall Waller Clifton died at Upton House on 10 April 1861 after a long illness.
+Clifton died at Upton House on 10 April 1861 after a long illness.
 His obituary in The Perth Gazette and Independent Journal of Politics and News of 19 April 1861 reads:

 "It is with much regret that we record in our obituary of this day the death of Marshall Waller Clifton, Esq., of Australind.
 From his first arrival in the Colony, 20 years ago, to the period of his death, Mr. Clifton occupied a prominent position amongst us.
 When in the Legislative Council he was one of its most active and intelligent members.
 As a Horticulturist he was pre-eminent, the practical results of his various experiments in that branch of science leaving him no compeer.
 As the country gentleman, he was the personification of hospitality; whilst his agreeable manners, well-stored mind, and hilarity of spirits enhanced in no small degree the pleasures of his way-faring guests.
 In his family relations Mr. Clifton was in all respects patriarchal, and although he lived and died 'amidst a grove of his own kindred', there were many absent ones to grieve over his loss.

 In society at large he leaves a blank, as all must feel who have appreciated his presence during those periodical visits he was wont to pay to Perth and Fremantle; when, as 'The observed of all observers' his elasticity of spirits and 'Bonhommie' served to create, at least, a pleasing ripple upon the too often monotonous surface of our every day life."

-Marshall Waller and Elinor Clifton's children were: